weizman/temp-website/_posts/2020-02-02-same-origin-realms-practical-usage.md

 Apparently, it isn't this simple (the following explanation is based on Google's [Yuki](https://github.com/yuki3)'s explanation to me):

-It turns out that verifying the origin of two realms that share it everytime they want to access each other's properties synchronously is very performance costly when they are cross-origin to each other, because it means they are two separate "V8::Contexts" (different rendering processes).
+It turns out that when one realm attempts to synchronously access another, the act of checking whether they belong to the same origin or not is very costly in terms of performance, because it means they can potentially be two separate "V8::Contexts" (different rendering processes) if they do not share an origin.
 This happens within V8's [CrossOriginAccessCheckCallback](https://source.chromium.org/chromium/chromium/src/+/main:out/linux-Debug/gen/third_party/blink/renderer/bindings/modules/v8/v8_window.cc;drc=88bf01b7324e7ea6551d70d6d90f9c993496be4a;l=24597), which calls [SecurityOrigin::CanAccess](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/platform/weborigin/security_origin.cc;drc=ac1f7fd6d07e651a809282e4b2e08592477bebaa;l=331) (where same-origin is determined), and is an act of crossing V8 contexts - which is the performance problematic part.

-So, this is a legitimate method to test for same-origin that would work properly, but won't scale performance-wise.
+So, while this is a legitimate method to test for same-origin that would work properly, it won't scale performance-wise.
 Therefore, Chromium deploys another technique for avoiding this costly check whenever it can by utilizing what they call a "security token".
 The security token is assigned to every new V8::Context (in this case, a realm), and is either a default token, or an origin derived token.

 The default token is assigned on some specific cases, to express a refusal to be necessarily friendly to other realms, thus forcing the slow-path check to take place.
 One example is "opaque origins" which are estranged to other origins by default (e.g. `data:` or sandboxed iframes).
 Outside of that, the object representing the security origin of the realm will be set with a non-default token: